zehreken/simple-blog-generator/posts/2022-05-20-how-i-make-modul.md

 markdown = """
 https://tesselode.github.io/articles/audio-libraries-considered-challenging/

-I've been working on a audio/visual program called **modul** for the last 2 years.
+I've been working on an audio/visual program called **modul** for the last 2 years.
 It is the only personal project that I have invested this amount of time.
 Fortunately it paid off.
 I have a lot of fun and learn new things when I work on **modul**.
 I wish I started to write about my work on **modul** much earlier but it is better late than sorry.

 ###  Common problems that lead to latency
 It is probably about the buffer size.
 In modul, I didn't know how to set buffer sizes for the